Home

 Mesoporous Silica Containing Amonia Borane

-Mesoporous Silica with nano-size pores.
+Mesoporous Silica with nano-size pores

 In an earlier report, amonia borane has been found to produce a comparatively large amount of hydrogen using the combination process of hydrolysis and thermolysis, without the use of a catalyst.
-Now with the integration of mesoporous silica to contain the amonia borane, it provides a process of releasing hydrogen with lesser heat requirement.
+Now with the integration of mesoporous silica to contain the amonia borane, it provides a process of releasing hydrogen with lesser heat requirement

 Amonia Borane Molecules